gearoenix/gearoenix/README.md

     - Collision detection 50% (blender part is down)
     - Rigid body 00%
 - 3D Audio (00%)
-- OpenGL ES 3 (00%)
 - Vulkan (WIP 40%)
 - Metal (00%)

 ## License
-You can do whatever you want to do as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.
+You can do whatever you want to do with it as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.